corona-warn-app/cwa-verification-server/docs/architecture-overview.md

 ##	Measures to increase data privacy
 ###	Separate Operation of Verification Server and Corona-Warn-App Server
-The Verification Server and the Corona-Warn-App Server are operated by different people and run in different cloud subscriptions.
+The Verification Server and the Corona-Warn-App Server are operated by different people and run in different namespaces in one cloud tenant.
+The namespaces organize access rights of people for resources.

 ###	Logging
 Primary key or pseudonymous data must not be part of a logging statement, the only exception is detected abuse cases.
 Logfiles are kept for 30 days.